jameshume/jehtech/src/html/arm.md

   * Privileged:
       * Can use all instrutions and resources.
       * Can write to CONTROL register to change privilege level.
+      * Out of reset you are in privileged mode.

 * Interrupts and Exceptions
-  * Optimized for low latency and good interrupt performance
+  * Optimized for low latency and good interrupt performance.
-    * Auto save and restore of processor registers
+    * Auto save and restore of processor registers.
     * Implements all ARMv7-M low latency features - this is available on the M0(+) devices too.
-      * Late arrival, tail-chaining, lazy FPU stacking, ICI bits for load/store multiple operations
+      * Late arrival, tail-chaining, lazy FPU stacking, ICI bits for load/store multiple operations.
-    * Aggressive fliushing of multi-cycle operations in pipeline
+    * Aggressive fliushing of multi-cycle operations in pipeline.
-      * To enable interrupt processing to start quickly
+      * To enable interrupt processing to start quickly.
-      * Applies to all DEV/SO loads/stores that have bit vee started on the bus
+      * Applies to all DEV/SO loads/stores that have bit vee started on the bus.
-    * Avoids bursts on the bus for DEV/SO load/store multiples - may reduce bus performance
+    * Avoids bursts on the bus for DEV/SO load/store multiples - may reduce bus performance.
-  * Core includes Nested Vectored Interrupt Controller (NVIC)
+  * Core includes Nested Vectored Interrupt Controller (NVIC).
   * Interrupt latency:
-    * Typically 12 cycles
+    * Typically 12 cycles.
-    * 15+ cycles for M0
+    * 15+ cycles for M0.

 * Power Management
-  * Mostly SoC dependant
+  * Mostly SoC dependant.
   * Sleep modes:
-    * SLEEPING
+    * SLEEPING.
-    * DEEPSLEEP
+    * DEEPSLEEP.
-      * Controlled by system control reigsters
+      * Controlled by system control reigsters.
       * Is software programmable (just states an intention - the job to actually go deep sleep is left to the SoC implementor to do).
-    * WIC-based DEEPSLEEP
+    * WIC-based DEEPSLEEP.
     * 2 outputs: 1 to say "I am sleeping" and 1 to say "I am DEEP sleeping" so the SoC can see its state.
-  * WFI, WFE and SEV instructions (wait fo rinterrupt/event and send event)
+  * WFI, WFE and SEV instructions (wait fo rinterrupt/event and send event).
     * If you execute these the core goes into standby state an asserts the sleep signals so the SoC can see its state.
-  * Sleep On Exit
+  * Sleep On Exit.
-    * Sleep immediately on return from last ISR
+    * Sleep immediately on return from last ISR.
-  * System clock is gated in sleep modes
+  * System clock is gated in sleep modes.
-    * Sleep signal is exported allowing external systemn to be block gated
+    * Sleep signal is exported allowing external systemn to be block gated.
-    * NVIC interrupt interface stays awake
+    * NVIC interrupt interface stays awake.
-  * Wake-Up Interrupt Controller (WIC)
+  * Wake-Up Interrupt Controller (WIC).
-    * Optional external wak-up detector allows core to be fully powered down
+    * Optional external wak-up detector allows core to be fully powered down.
     * Effecting with State-Retention Power Gating (SRPG) methodology.